awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-listing-event-history.md

 You can track the status of the resources AWS CloudFormation is creating and deleting with the `[aws cloudformation describe\-stack\-events](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/describe-stack-events.html)` command\.
 The amount of time to create or delete a stack depends on the complexity of your stack\.

 In the following example, a sample stack is created from a template file by using the `[aws cloudformation create\-stack](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-stack.html)` command\.
-After the stack is created, the events that were reported during stack creation are shown by using the aws cloudformation describe\-stack\-events command\.
+After the stack is created, the events that were reported during stack creation are shown by using the `aws cloudformation describe-stack-events` command\.

 The following example creates a stack with the name `myteststack` using the `sampletemplate.json` template file: